ratkey/six-bit-graficator/README.md

 ```

 ## Usage
-This are the various commands you can use directly on the creen:
+These are the various commands you can use directly on the creen:
 ```
 zoom 1
 zoom 2